libgd/libgd/src/readme.txt

    void gdImageGd(gdImagePtr im, FILE *out) _(FUNCTION)_
-          gdImageGd outputs the specified image to the specified file in the [103]gd image format.
+          gdImageGd outputs the specified image to the specified file in the gd image format.
 The file must be open for writing.
 Under MSDOS and all versions of Windows, it is important to use "wb" as opposed to simply "w" as the mode when opening the file, and under Unix there is no penalty for doing so. gdImagePng does _not_ close the file; your code must do so.

           The gd image format is intended for fast reads and writes of images your program will need frequently to build other images.